sagarkatarias/contentful-hotel-list/README.md

+# Start the project

+Run npm i to install all the dependencies.
+Run npm start to start the React 18 app.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.